textileio/community/docs/hub/introduction.md

   </a>
 </div>

 Another thing you can do with your account on the Hub, is create an app token that will allow you to use the Hub for persisting user Thread data.
-Think of it as a trustless service that your app's database can rely on to keep data on IPFS fast!
+Think of it as a trustless service that your app's database can rely on to quickly store and access data on IPFS!

 <div class="txtl-options half">
   <a href="/hub/app-apis#thread-services" class="box">